phedayat/phedayat.github.io/docs/_posts/2021-09-16-site-repls.markdown

 4. In the same repl shell, run: `mkdir docs; cd docs`
 5. In the same repl shell, run:
     `bundle exec jekyll new .`
-6. Create a new Github repository and once it loads, select "Connect to Github".
+6. Create a new GitHub repository and once it loads, select "Connect to GitHub".
 Enter a name and select visibility.
 Confirm the repo was created.
 7. Within your repo, go into Settings > Pages and choose a source.
 You want to choose whichever branch contains the `docs` directory.
 8. I would highly suggest selecting the option "Enforce HTTPS"
 9. Refresh the page and head to your site when it says it's published

-That's it for setting up the boilerplate site through Jekyll and Github Pages.
+That's it for setting up the boilerplate site through Jekyll and GitHub Pages.